irods-contrib/irods_tools_lustre/README.md

 # Prerequisites

 - The computer where this will run is a Lustre client and has a mount point to Lustre.
+  Note:  If the Lustre connector is to be run by a non-privileged account, mount the file system using the `-o user_fid2path`.
+Example: `mount -o user_fid2path -t lustre mds1@tcp1:/lustre01 /lustreResc/lustre01`
 - iRODS is installed (either locally or remotely) and is accessible from this computer.
 - The account that will run this connector has the iRODS connection configured (via iinit).
 - The iRODS externals packages have been installed.
 See https://packages.irods.org/.